- Last updated:

 The project environmental officers are in regular contact with the regulatory authority, Department of Agriculture and Fisheries (DAF), to stay informed of any changes.

 The Sunshine Coast Airport Expansion Project dredge footprint is in an existing sand extraction area in the Spitfire Realignment Channel in Moreton Bay, and sits outside the DAF Movement Restriction Area (MRA) for white spot virus.
-The MRA was selected to correlate with fishing licencing boundaries.
+The MRA was selected to correlate with fishing licensing boundaries.

 White Spot virus has been found in a number of species in Deception Bay and near Redcliffe Peninsular which is more than 10 kms from the dredge site.